 Canadian Texas Hold'em Poker

 When it comes to real money online poker for Canadians, there is an undeniable hierarchy of games and sitting atop of this tree of options is Texas Hold'em.
+For this reason, top Texas Hold’em sites like 888 Poker tend to be really popular.
 Known as the Cadillac of poker and an online poker variant that's enjoyed by millions of players around the world, Hold'em (as it's commonly referred to), is the embodiment of the phrase: "a minute to learn a lifetime to master."

 In fact, that's one of the most alluring aspects of Texas Hold'em for many Canadian online poker players.
 Because the mechanics of the game are so simple to master, it means everyone, regardless of their experience, can ante-up and battle for profits in this highly entertaining game.